| Health in Tunisia | ||

 contraceptives).

-The most frequent "tourist disease" is an upset stomach, which, in most cases, is the result of drinking cold drinks (although tourists tend to think of other reasons) - as a guideline, during the summer, one should not drink anything that is colder than 10-15 degrees centigrade (50-55 degrees F).
-In addition, one should abstain from consuming unconserved (unpreserved) products that are made from eggs (eg. mayonnaise).
-Some forms of conservation (preservation) of food might upset western stomaches as well, namely canned milk, cocoa drinks and pickled vegetables.
-Finally, the pepper sauce "Harissa", which is used in almost all dishes in Tunisia, can cause stomach problems - it should only be used sparingly or not at all (actually, Tunisians have the same stomach problems as Europeans, but for them it is considered being "normal"). |
+tourist zones, vaccination is usually not necessary.
+However, there is, in Tunisia, always the danger of catching Hepatitis A and B, Malaria, Tetanus, Meningitis (ticks) and various disorders of the gastrointestinal tract, depending on where one is staying, what activities one takes and how and what food is being consumed - so, for vaccination, some serious considerations have to be taken on an individual risk base.
+In the country, there is also the danger of snake bites and scorpion stings (sometimes fatal!), in the tourist zones on the other hand, it is highly unlikely to even come across one of these animals.
+The most frequent "tourist disease" is an upset stomach, which, in most cases, is the result of drinking cold drinks (although tourists tend to think about other reasons) - as a guideline, during the summer, one should not drink anything that is colder than 10-15 degrees centigrade (50-55 degrees F).
+In addition, one should abstain from consuming unconserved (unpreserved, fresh) products that are made from eggs (eg. mayonnaise).
+Some forms of conservation (preservation) of food might upset western stomaches as well, namely canned milk, cocoa drinks, pickled vegetables and generally canned food Finally, the pepper sauce "Harissa", which is used in almost all dishes in Tunisia, can cause stomach problems - it should only be used sparingly or not at all (which is rarely possible...).
+Actually, Tunisians have the same stomach problems as Europeans, but for them, it is considered being "normal". |